-Gain staging defines the process of managing audio levels a each step of the audio signal flow; which prevents distortion and noise in the signal which can be introduced with poor gain staging.
+Gain staging defines the process of managing audio levels each step of the audio signal flow; which prevents distortion and noise in the signal which can be introduced with poor gain staging.

-In any system containing an input (i.e. microphone/instrument) and an output; the aggregate amount of gain can go beyond 100 dB which is broken down into few smaller stages where the audio is boosted or reduced before reaching the outputs.
+In any system containing an input (i.e. microphone/instrument) and output; the aggregate amount of gain can go beyond 100 dB which is broken down into few smaller stages where the audio is boosted or reduced before reaching the outputs.

-It is important to know that the ideal point of gain staging is where each audio part in the signal sends and receives signal in an optimum region of its own dynamic range.
+It is important to know that the ideal point of gain staging is where each audio part in the signal sends and receives a signal in an optimum region of its own dynamic range.

 Let’s start our signal flow with a sound source (i.e. instrument or a vocal); our microphone preamp is the first gain stage that we could adjust; at this point microphone placement is the most important part as the inverse square law dictates that moving the microphones closer to your sound source will increase the signal produced by the microphone and vice versa.

 From the point onward; following the preamp- the signal has been brought to +4 dBu and can accept further processing.

 We’ve discussed this before; however, it’s good to recap.